Do You Need a Rooster in Your Flock?

 Roosters can Harm Your Hens

 Many times, a rooster will choose a favorite hen or two.
 And if he tries to mate with these hens often enough, they can start to lose feathers on their backs from the constant mating.
+This is especially common if you have a small flock.

 While you can purchase chicken saddles for the favorite hens, it may still take a while for the feathers to regrow.